Sundance 2019: The Ultimate Party Guide

 “Blinded by the Light” Party

-Viveik Karia, Hayley Atwell, Sally Phillips, Rob Brydon and director Gurinder Chadha
+Viveik Karla, Hayley Atwell, Sally Phillips, Rob Brydon and director Gurinder Chadha

 DirecTV Lodge presented by AT&T, 9 p.m.-midnight